-- To find an event, click on a column heading to see the lists under the Device Events or System Events categories.
-Or you can click on a sub-category under these headings, like Security or Temperature. - 2.
-Click on the event name to view or change the current configuration, such as recipients to be notified by e-mail, or Network Management Systems (NMSs) to be notified by SNMP traps.
+- 1. To find an event, click on a column heading to see the lists under the Device Events or System Events categories. - Or you can click on a sub-category under these headings, like Security or Temperature. - Click on the event name to view or change the current configuration, such as recipients to be notified by e-mail, or Network Management Systems (NMSs) to be notified by SNMP traps.
 If no Syslog server is configured, items related to Syslog configuration are not displayed.

-Note: When viewing details of an event configuration, you can enable or disable event logging or Syslog, or disable notification for specific e-mail recipients or trap receivers, but you cannot add or remove recipients or receivers.
+NOTE: When viewing details of an event configuration, you can enable or disable event logging or Syslog, or disable notification for specific e-mail recipients or trap receivers, but you cannot add or remove recipients or receivers.
 To add or remove recipients or receivers, see the following:

-- "Identifying Syslog servers" on page 122 - "Path: Configuration > Notification > E-mail > Recipients" on page 117 - "Path: Configuration > Notification > SNMP Traps > Trap Receivers" on page 118
+- "Identifying Syslog servers" on page 105

+- "Configuration > Notification > E-mail > Recipients" on page 100

+- "SNMP trap receiver screen" on page 101